Call 1-800-GOT-PESTS?

 How Do I Know If I Have a German Cockroach Problem?

 Signs of a German cockroach problem include seeing the roaches themselves, especially at night, finding small droppings that look like black pepper, and noticing an unpleasant musty odor.
 You might also find their egg cases in hidden areas.
 If you observe any of these signs, it’s important to take action quickly.
+Please reach out to us for a free quote.

 Franklin Pest Solutions provides expert German cockroach control services in a wide range of areas, including within a 50 mile radius of each of our branch locations in Hammond, Michigan City, Lafayette, New Albany, Indianapolis, and South Bend.
 Our team is dedicated to helping you maintain a clean and pest-free environment in these communities.
+Reach out anytime for a free quote!

 Not Your Cockroach?